GennadyMV/tmc-snapshot-api/README.md

 }
 ```

-### 4. Snapshots
+### 5. Snapshots

 ```
 Method: GET
 Content-Type: application/json
-URL: /{instance}/participants/{participantID}/courses/{courseID}/exercises/{exerciseID}/snapshots/
+URL: /{instanceId}/participants/{participantID}/courses/{courseID}/exercises/{exerciseID}/snapshots/
 Parameters: level [key or code], defaults to key when no level is defined
-Returns: A list of snapshots for a participant, course and exercise with the provided instance and IDs
+Returns: A list of snapshots for a participant, course and exercise with the provided IDs
 ```

 #### Example Request